-For the early years to Grade 5, IB focuses on six themes: who we are, where we are in place and time, how we express ourselves, how the world works, how we organise ourselves, and sharing the planet.
-Students are moulded to become inquirers and take responsibility for their own learning.
-The PYP trans-disciplinary framework focuses on the development of the whole child as an inquirer, both at school and beyond.
+Our Primary school facilitates the PYP curriculum from Early Years to grade 4.
+IB focuses on six transdisciplinary themes: who we are, where we are in place and time, how we express ourselves, how the world works, how we organise ourselves, and sharing the planet.
+Students are developed as inquirers and take responsibility for their own learning.
+These values continue into the Middle Years Program, where students learn the usual middle school subjects, plus technology and a foreign language.
+At the end of the programme students complete a personal project based on their interests.